rotemtam/koa-predicate-factory/README.md

 ### Why?

-Checking authorization to resources in web-apps usually gets messy, your beautiful succint RESTful API ends up looking like it went through deep spaghettization once you're done applying all the auth logic.
+Checking authorization to resources in web-apps usually gets messy.
+Your beautiful succint RESTful API ends up looking like it went through deep spaghettization once you're done applying all the auth logic.

 Usually, something like: